Lesson video

 It's great to be back with you.

-You've gathered your chosen materials, and you may have gathered fabric felt-tip pens, a pencil and rubber, A4 paper, a white T-shirt, ribbons, and safety pins.
+You've gathered your chosen materials and you may have gathered fabric felt-tip pens, a pencil and rubber, A4 paper, a white T-shirt, ribbons and safety pins.

-And now for the next part of your task, I would like you to design your T-shirt.
+And now, for the next part of your task, I would like you to design your T-shirt.

-So put a T-shirt on a flat surface.
+So, put a T-shirt on a flat surface.

-Use felt-tip pens to carefully add colour.
+Use felt-tip pens to carefully add color.

 Pause here while you complete this part of your task.

-Great to be back with you, and now you can use the safety pins to add decoration to the T-shirt.
+And now, you can use safety pins to add decoration to the T-shirt.

 And then attach your safety pin to your T-shirt.